-Now that a vaccine will be rolled out in several countries over the next few months, it would seem that patience has finally paid off.
-As such, people that decide to travel again in 2021 will be among the first to appreciate what we have been missing, instilling in them a gratitude made all the more impactful by the staggering natural beauty Iceland possesses.
+Now that a vaccine has been rolled out in several countries, it would seem that patience has finally paid off.
+As such, people that decide to travel again in 2021 will be among the first to appreciate what we have been missing.
+Hopefully, instilling in them a gratitude made all the more impactful by the staggering natural beauty Iceland possesses.

 Those who come for nature will surely be astounded, but there are plenty of interests for history lovers and fans of culture too.

 Museums, art galleries and swimming pools all make up the scenery of local life and are well worth a stop for anyone looking to learn more about what makes the Icelanders tick.